sailfish009/openstructure/modules/io/doc/mmcif.rst

 Notes:

-* structures in mmCIF format can have two chain names.
+* Structures in mmCIF format can have two chain names.
 The "new" chain name extracted from ``atom_site.label_asym_id`` is used to name the chains in the :class:`~ost.mol.EntityHandle`.
 The "old" (author provided) chain name is extracted from ``atom_site.auth_asym_id`` for the first atom of the chain.
-  It is added as string property named "pdb_auth_chain_name" to the :class:`~ost.mol.ChainHandle` and mapped into :class:`MMCifInfo` as :meth:`~MMCifInfo.GetMMCifPDBChainTr` & :meth:`~MMCifInfo.GetPDBMMCifChainTr`.
+  It is added as string property named "pdb_auth_chain_name" to the :class:`~ost.mol.ChainHandle`.
+The mapping is also stored in :class:`MMCifInfo` as :meth:`~MMCifInfo.GetMMCifPDBChainTr` and :meth:`~MMCifInfo.GetPDBMMCifChainTr` if SEQRES records are read in :func:`~ost.io.LoadMMCIF` and a non-empty SEQRES record exists for that chain (this should exclude ligands and water).
+* Molecular entities in mmCIF are identified by an ``entity.id``.
+Each chain is mapped to an ID in :class:`MMCifInfo` as :meth:`~MMCifInfo.GetMMCifEntityIdTr`.

 Info Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^